Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    run multiple ingest sources, multiple receiving entities and make them available to the clients in a seamless fashion.
 This approach is already common when serving web pages, and this architecture also applies to media streaming over HTTP.
-In Figure 3 it is highlighted how one or more ingest sources can be sending data to one or more receiving entities.
-In such a workflow it is important to handle the case when one ingest source or receiving entity fails.
-Both the system and client behavior are an important consideration in practical streaming systems that need to run 24/7.
+In Figure 3, it is highlighted how one or more ingest sources can be sending data to one or more receiving entities.
+In such a workflow, it is important to handle the case when one ingest source or receiving entity fails.
+Both the system and client behavior are an important consideration in systems that need to run 24/7.
 Failovers must be handled robustly and without causing service interruption.
 This specification details how this failover and redundancy support can be achieved.

 # Common Requirements for Interface-1 and Interface-2 # {#interface-1-2}